jmartinezot/ORdensity/README.md

 ## Example

-There is a example dataframe called ```example``` shipped with the package.
+There is a example dataframe called ```simexpr``` shipped with the package.
 This data is the result of a simulation of 100 differentially expressed genes in a pool of 1000 genes.
 It contains 1000 observations of 62 variables.
 Each row correspond to a gene and contains 62 values: DEgen, gap and the values for the gene expression in 30 positive cases and in 30 negative cases.
 The DEgen field value is 1 for differentially expressed genes and 0 for those which are not.

 First, let us extract the samples from each experimental condition from the ```example``` database.

 ```
-x <- example[, 3:32]
+x <- simexpr[, 3:32]
-y <- example[, 33:62]
+y <- simexpr[, 33:62]
 EXC.1 <- as.matrix(x)
 EXC.2 <- as.matrix(y)
 ```